 PAPA Mini-Residencies at Asian Arts Initiative and Philadelphia Asian American Film Festival provide a combination of in-kind support and modest funding to elevate works-in-progress within our local Asian American performance community.
-PAPA Mini-Residents began rehearsing in January and will present workshop performances of their pieces at Asian Arts Initiative in summer and the Philadelphia Asian American Film Festival this November.

 Memory, Vein: the collected tales by Noemi Charlotte Thieves

 Noemi Charlotte Thieves makes art, theater, films and photos, with the occasional sculpture for good measure.
 She writes of spies and supernatural prophets, Y2K conspiracies and the relationship between memory and fiction.
 She's written work shown as part of the Philadelphia Fringe Festival (2016), shown artwork at the Hot Bits erotic film festival (Philly, 2017), and has published poetry in the comic-poem anthology InkBrick.
 She is currently writing 007 fan-fiction titled Bondage, and is working on a video series chronicling her own memories and their often loose connections to various movies, called, Memory, Vein, for which she won the Leeway Foundation’s Art and Change grant in 2019.
 She plans to start a religion committed to the worship and study of art, cinema, aesthetics and materials.